Bonitasoft-Community/contribution-widgets/README.md

 ## UI Designer compatibility

 Widget built with this project can be deployed to the UI Designer.
 However, it's not possible to export a widget from the UI Designer and import it in this project.

+## Contribute

+If you are interested in creating new widgets, take a look to the [Contribution guidelines](CONTRIBUTING.md)